pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

    In general, you should not need to define ``alatt`` or ``angdeg``;
    by default they will be taken from the ``sqw`` object during a ``cut``.
-However, there are cases where a projection object may need to be reused elsewhere.
+However, there are cases where a projection object may need to be reused elsewhere, e.g. if constructing dummy ``sqw`` object.

 - ``offset`` -- 3-vector in :math:`(h,k,l)` or 4-vector in :math:`(h,k,l,e)` defining the
   origin of the projection coordinate system.